 - Bengali - Kaon dana

-- Millet โ I have used the foxtail millet variety, but you can also use Little millet, Kodo Millet, Proso, or any variety for this recipe.
+- Millet - I have used the foxtail millet, but you can also use Little millet, Kodo Millet, Proso, or any variety for this recipe.

-- Black Pepper - whole black peppercorns are used, you may also use crushed black pepper if you don't like whole black pepper coming in every bite.
+- Black Pepper - Whole black peppercorns are used, but you may also use crushed black pepper if you prefer not to have whole peppercorns in every bite.

-- Spices & herbs - Do not skip any spices & herbs like cumin seeds, hing, ginger, curry leaves, and green chilies for this recipe.
+- Spices & herbs - I used cumin seeds, hing, ginger, curry leaves, and green chilies.
 They enhance the flavor and make the dish yummy.

-- Nuts โ I used cashews-nuts.
+- Nuts - I used cashew nuts.
 But you can skip it, too, if you have a nut allergy.

-How to Make Millet Pongal in Instant Pot
+How to Make Foxtail Millet Pongal in Instant Pot

-Firstly, Press SAUTE on Instant Pot.
+Firstly, Press SAUTE on the Instant Pot.
 Next, add ghee or oil to the POT.
-Note: Tastes better with ghee.
+Note: It tastes better with ghee.

-Once hot, add in the jeera, black pepper.
+Once hot, add in the jeera and black pepper.
 Saute for a few seconds.

 Next, add the rinsed moong dal and saute well for 1-2 minutes until the dal turns light brown or aromatic.

 Then add the millets, water, and salt to taste.
 Mix well.
-Ensure to Deglaze the bottom of the pot to remove any stuck bits to avoid BURN notice.
+Ensure that you deglaze the bottom of the pot to remove any stuck bits to avoid BURN notice.

 When the instant pot beeps, allow the pressure to release naturally for 10 minutes, then release any remaining pressure before removing the lid.